Putting the Chic in Psychic

 “That’s it?
 That’s all you have to say?”

 I considered him as I tried to formulate what I wanted to say.
-I edited out the fuck you, asshole.
-I’m not a robot.
+I edited out the fuck you, asshole part.
 “I think,” I said instead, “that this is probably a stupid argument that’s quickly going way off the rails.
 Whatever is wrong, you clearly need to go handle it.
-I’ll be here when you get back and we can fight about something stupid then, if you still want to.
-In the meantime….”
+I’ll be here when you get back, and we can fight about something stupid then, if you still want to.
+In the meantime…” I closed the space between us and put my arms around his waist.
+See?
+I can adult.

 “Christ, but I don’t want to leave you,” he muttered in a gravelly voice.